StavrosNik4/AI-Agent-for-Space-Invaders/README.md

 # AI Agent that learns to play Space Invaders
-This was a Deep Learning project for the "Computetional Intelligence - Deep Reinforcement Learning" class of School of Informatics of AUTh.
+This was a Deep Learning project for the "NDM-08-02 - Computetional Intelligence - Deep Reinforcement Learning" class of School of Informatics of AUTh.

 In this project you will find a Deep Q-Learning Algorithm Implementation and all the code for the experiments I ran.